 Advertising is hard for the corporate brand manager who has big ad agencies, market research firms, and millions of dollars at her disposal.

 It’s hard for the mid-level marketing manager who knows his consumer, his market and his sales pitch, really, really well.

 Advertising is even hard for the hottest advertising agencies.
 They don’t always hit home runs.

-So why do so many CFO’s, CEOs, sales guys, engineers and accountants think it’s easy?
+So why do so many business owners think it’s easy?
 Why do they take it upon themselves to write headlines, choose photos, and dictate the direction of print ads, commercials and digital campaigns?
 This DIY mentality is rampant in small and medium-sized businesses.

 Please, if you’re responsible for your company’s advertising — and ultimately, the perception of your brand — delegate the advertising to a pro.
 Not to the intern who’s doing social media posts.